ibm-cloud-docs/power-iaas/registering-linux.md

 # Using SLES within the Power Systems Virtual Server
 {: #using-linux}

 You can deploy a Linux&trade; virtual machine (VM) using one of the IBM stock OS images, or you can bring your own Linux image (in OVA format).
+{: shortdesc}

 For support, you can use your own Linux subscription from a Linux vendor or choose to register for a [full Linux&reg; subscription](docs/power-iaas?topic=power-iaas-set-full-Linux), (an additional charge will apply).
-{: shortdesc}
+For more information on how to provision and register using a full Linux subscription, see [Full Linux subscription for Power Systems Virtual Servers](docs/power-iaas?topic=power-iaas-set-full-Linux).

 To provision a Linux VM with your subscription, select **Linux – Client supplied subscription**.
 In the image menu, you can select either an IBM stock image or your custom image.
 For more information, see [how to deploy a custom image with {{site.data.keyword.powerSys_notm}}](docs/power-iaas?topic=power-iaas-deploy-custom-image).